Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 Ans:

 Job costing tracks expenses and revenues for specific projects or jobs.
 It helps estimate project costs accurately, provides insights into profitability and cost allocation, and enables comparison of estimated vs. actual costs.
 Effective job costing enhances project management and financial analysis.
+Additionally, it supports better decision-making by identifying areas for cost savings and efficiency improvements.

-51. How do you handle sales discounts in QuickBooks?
+51. How does QuickBooks handle sales discounts?

 Ans: